 ORLANDO BALLET II (paid professional ensemble of pre-professional dancers who train at OBS): Presented 8 Lecture/Demonstrations and performances to more than 16,000 Orange County Public School 2nd graders in 2010, as well as participating in the Orlando Philharmonic lecture/demonstration program reaching more than 48,000 3rd, 4th, and 5th grade students in Orange County.

-In addition to providing professional ballet performances throughout the region, the Ballet provides performances and programming that make ballet an inclusive part of the region's arts and cultural offerings.
+In addition to providing professional ballet performances throughout the region, Orlando Ballet provides performances and programming that make ballet an inclusive part of the region's arts and cultural offerings.

-Orlando Ballet provides curriculum based programming directly to Public School Students in classrooms throughout Orange, Osceola and Seminole Counties (literacy programs, lecture demonstrations and master dance classes), through field trips, family inclusive performance opportunities, and through its STEPS and Scholarship Programs.
+Orlando Ballet provides curriculum-based programming directly to public school students in classrooms throughout Orange, Osceola and Seminole Counties (literacy programs, lecture demonstrations and master dance classes), through field trips, family inclusive performance opportunities, STEPS and scholarship programs.
 The Ballet's Community Outreach Programs have ensured students are exposed to the arts despite curriculum programming cuts necessitated by State of Florida budget cuts.

 The ever-stretched public school system in Florida continues to struggle and funding for arts programs continues to decline.
 Students who benefit from the free classes that Orlando Ballet provides through scholarships, and the STEPS program are given a unique opportunity that they would not otherwise have.
 Many of the most committed young dancers come from adverse backgrounds.
 These exceptional students need and deserve scholarships.